Vishwajit-github/healthcare_intelligence/README.md

 - Do not include private, sensitive, or restricted patient data.
 - Keep static data lightweight enough for standard CPU execution.
 - Use public, anonymized, synthetic, or otherwise permitted datasets only.
-- Add source and license notes for each dataset before final submission.
+- Data source references are listed in `metadata.json`.
 - Do not commit credentials, API keys, or private medical records.

 ---